miguelmota/ethereum-development-with-go-book/zh/block-query/README.md

 ---
-description: Tutorial on how to query blocks in Ethereum with Go.
+概述: Tutorial on how to query blocks in Ethereum with Go.
 ---

 # Querying Blocks